-* Testimonies behind you: For instance my best friend, Franklin will always fight for me even when I was physically unavailable.
+* Testimonies behind you: For instance, my best friend, Franklin, will always fight for me even when I was physically unavailable.
 The same with me.
-So the saying goes you know your true friends when they talk about you in your absence.
+So the saying goes, you know your real friends when they talk about you in your absence.

-Though it seems normal to share gossips, personal details and secrets with friends, it is wise to reduce the amount of personal information you give out.
-Info like bank ID details is very personal and must be kept as such.
+Though it seems normal to share gossips, personal details, and secrets with friends, it is wise to reduce the amount of personal information you give out.
+Info like bank ID details is unique and must be kept as such.